dhall-lang/dhall-lang/docs/howtos/How-to-integrate-Dhall.md

 * [Kubernetes](https://github.com/dhall-lang/dhall-kubernetes/blob/master/README.md) - Via the `dhall-to-yaml` executable

   `dhall-kubernetes` is a repository containing Kubernetes-related Dhall types and functions.
 However, you still need to use `dhall-to-yaml` to generate the YAML configuration that Kubernetes expects since Kubernetes is not Dhall-aware

-* [Go](https://github.com/andrewchambers/go-dhallconfig/blob/master/README.md) - Via the `dhall-to-json` executable

-  This implementation invokes a `dhall-to-json` subprocess to convert a Dhall configuration file to JSON and then read the JSON configuration into Go

 ## Render within Dhall